bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

      Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).

 ..
 "InputAvroSchema", "Avro schema for input objects.
 Requires if input object is instance of 'org.apache.avro.generic.GenericRecord':https://avro.apache.org/docs/1.8.1/api/java/org/apache/avro/generic/GenericRecord.html@.", "{'type':'record', 'name':'rec', 'fields':[{'name':'f1','type':string'}]}
-Click «Create» at the bottom and see the instance is in the list of instances now.
+Click "Create" at the bottom and see the instance is in the list of instances now.

 Click "Cancel" to drop all the specified settings.
 The instance will not be created then.